udoma-co/terraform-provider-udoma/docs/data-sources/json_source.md

 ### Optional

-- `patches` (List of String) An optional list of patches to apply to the original JSON content
+- `patches` (List of String) An optional list of patches to apply to the original JSON content.
+These patches can be either JSON patches or unified diff patches.
+If a unified diff patch is provided, it will be applied to the content of the source file before any JSON patches are applied.

 ### Read-Only